 Ahead of Big Data London in November, Unravel Data worked with Sapio Research to find out how business leaders really feel about big data and how they are doing in executing against their deployment plans.

 We’ve heard first hand from many of the UK’s largest financial services, telecommunications, and technology enterprises that they are facing significant challenges in harnessing the power of data to transform their businesses and create more compelling customer experiences.
 This new research suggests there is plenty of optimism from businesses about putting data to work.
 Yet addressing operational challenges as they morph and evolve is a pressing concern.

-It also seems businesses aren’t yet using big data applications to grow their businesses, instead seeing protection and compliance as the most worthwhile goals.
+It also seems businesses aren’t yet using modern data stack applications to grow their businesses, instead seeing protection and compliance as the most worthwhile goals.
 The top four most valuable and effective uses of big data currently, according to business leaders, are:

 - Cybersecurity intelligence (42%);

 - According to survey respondents the two greatest aspirations of big data teams are delivering on the promise of big data and to improve big data performance

 Lack of skills was cited as the top challenge (49%) to big data success in the enterprise; followed closely by challenges of handling data volumes, variety, and velocity (44%)

 - Lack of big data architects (45%) and big data engineers (43%) top the list of the most pressing skills that are lacking

 - Data analysis is the top priority for improvement, cited by 43% of respondents.
 This is followed by data transformation (39%) and data visualization (37%)